An in-depth guide to hand embroidery threads, floss, and other types of yarn you can use to embroider

 Variegated embroidery threads

-Variegated embroidery threads are embroidery threads that change color within the same thread.
-Variegated cotton floss, pearl cotton, and wool are available on the market.
+Embroidery threads that change color within the same thread are called variegated embroidery threads.
+You will find variegated cotton floss, pearl cotton, and even wool.
 Variegation can result from an over-dyeing thread, space-dyeing thread, and other methods.
 There are two main variegated color blends, tone on tone and contrast.
 Tone-on-tone colors consist of multiple shades of a single color, such as dark green and medium green, that provide a gradient effect when stitched.
 Contrast colors consist of various dyed colors in a repeating pattern and stand out against the fabric.
 Variegated floss is a great way to add dimension to your project.
 Most embroidery thread producers have variegated thread lines.

 Besides all the specific floss, threads, and yarns described above, there are even more special threads that you might need.
 It can be nylon beading threads for attaching glass beads, waxed threads for leather, or special goldwork threads for goldwork embroidery.